 Overusing Personalization in the Subject Line

-But times have changed, and now when people see their name in the subject line they equate it with “trying to sell me something” or, at best, “commercial email”.
+But times have changed, and now when people see their name in the subject line they often equate it with “trying to sell me something” or, at best, “commercial email”.
 In other words, their first name in the subject line tells them that they can safely skip over that email, and not open it.

 Plus, a very large amount of actual spam uses subject line personalization, making users even less likely to open an email with their name in the subject line.